ustaxcourt/ef-cms/SETUP.md

    - Click the `x` in the top right off the modal that appears.
      - You may be prompted to restart Jenkins, in which case you should do so.
      - After restarting, the modal will pop up again — just click the `x` again.
-9. Create 3 global credentials in Jenkins, so that Jenkins has permission to interact with GitHub and SonarCloud, using the credentials that you set up per [the prerequisites](#Prerequisites).
+9. Create fie global credentials in Jenkins, so that Jenkins has permission to interact with GitHub, SonarCloud, and AWS Cognito using the credentials that you set up per [the prerequisites](#Prerequisites).
 This is done at a URL like `https://jenkins-ef-cms-ops.ef-cms.ustaxcourt.gov/jenkins/credentials/store/system/domain/_/`, which you can get to by choosing `Credentials` from the home page menu, `System` ⟶ `Global credentials` ⟶ `Add Credentials`.
    - Create a “username with password” type.
 Provide an ID of `GITHUB_USER`, and enter the username and password for the GitHub account that you created.
    - Create a “secret text” type.
 Provide an ID of `API_SONAR_TOKEN`, and a `secret` that is the value of the token that you created in SonarCloud.
    - Create a “secret text” type.
 Provide an ID of `UI_SONAR_TOKEN`, and a `secret` that is the value of the token that you created in SonarCloud.
    - Create a “secret text” type.
 Provide an ID of `SHARED_SONAR_TOKEN`, and a `secret` that is the value of the token that you created in SonarCloud.
    - Create a “secret text” type.
 Provide an ID of `USTC_ADMIN_PASS`, and a `secret` of your choice.
 When the deploy runs, a Cognito user with the email of 'ustcadmin@example.com' will be created with the password you supplied in `secret`.
 This ustcadmin@example.com user is currently only used for hitting the POST@v1/users endpoint for creating users.
+   - Create a “secret text” type.
+Provide an ID of `GITHUB_TOKEN`, and a `secret` that is the value of the token that you created in GitHub.

 10. Set up the Sonar organization properties in Jenkins.
 This is done in `Jenkins` ⟶ `Manage Jenkins` ⟶ `Configure System` ⟶ `Global properties`, and then by checking off `Environment variables` to reveal the interface to add new variables.
 Add the following name/value pairs: